SanukiUra/BIT-23-Autumn-NLP-Final-HW/README.md

    Choose your own architecture.
 You can use LSTM/Transformer/CNN layers of PyTorch lib.

    Implement at least one decoding algorithm.
-You can use Beam Search/Top-p Sampling/Top-k Sampling/Temperature Process as your decoding algorithm
+You can use Beam Search/Top-p Sampling/Top-k Sampling/Temperature Process as your decoding algorithm.

    Generate correct sequences.
 Use \<BOS> and \<EOS> or something to control.